Bamstimi2710/Unicorn-Companies-Analysis/README.md

 ## Data Sourcing
 While searching for various datasets online, I stumbled upon the Unicorn Company Datasets, recalling a challenge by Maven Analytics that I had missed months ago.
 Inspired to take a unique approach, I decided to do something different with these datasets.
 ## About the Datasets
-The dataset used in this analysis contains 1062 rows, and the data dictionary gives us a description of what each field names in order to better understand the datasets provided.
+The dataset used in this analysis contains 1062 rows, and the data dictionary gives us a description of each field names in order to understand the datasets provided.
 The Field and their respective descriptions are provided below:
  | Field		     |  Description                                                                          |
  |---------------|---------------------------------------------------------------------------------------|
 |•	Company	      |Company name                                                                         |